altano/npm-packages/packages/vitest-plugins/README.md

 Will replace any instances of `process.cwd()` with `<cwd>` in the snapshot.
 Useful when serializing strings that contain absolute paths, since those will be different on other machines running the tests.

+### URLs

+Canonicalizes parts of a URL that might not be deterministic in tests.
+Tries to be conservative, so at the moment, this only strips the port from localhost urls, e.g. `http://localhost:1234` is converted to `http://localhost`.

+### HTML

+HTML is prettier formatted.
+Only works on well-formed HTML that starts with `<html` or `<!doctype`.
+To avoid infinitely reformatting the HTML, it is preprended with `<!-- Formatted HTML -->`.

 ## Matchers

 Vitest's error matchers let you match against the error message, but not the rest of the Error object: